 - Tight, refined interior with the top up

 - AIRSCARF!
 Magic Sky Control!

 - Not quite as sharp as Boxster, Z4

 features & specs

-We won't mask our love for the new Porsche Boxster, or neglect to note that the current BMW Z4 is now the better touring car for the closet speed freak.
-But the Mercedes SLK has its own visceral pace and pulse; it holds its own in the corners, and proves that it's still a three-way arms race.
+We won't knock our love for the Porsche Boxster, or fail to mention that the BMW Z4 is now one of the best touring roadsters available.
+But the Mercedes SLK has its own performance qualities, leaving it in an arms race with the other German models.